 You can customize this design to suit your yard without changing the basic construction.
 Our fountain is about 4 ft. in diameter.
 You could make yours half as big or twice as big using the same materials and methods.
 Check out the details here.

 Gather Round a Fire Table

 Water is one of the most relaxing sounds in an outdoor yard space.
 In this natural waterfall, the water from the rain spout is funneled to fuel the waterfall – both ecological and delightful.
-A hardscape waterfall can be built in one day, and you can see how to build a stone fountain right here.
+A hardscape backyard waterfall can be built in one day, and you can see how to build a stone fountain right here.

 Copper Wind Chimes

-You can use copper pipe to decorate your outdoor spaces by creating a simple wind chime.
+You can use copper pipe to decorate your backyard spaces by creating a simple wind chime.
 All it takes is some copper pipe cut into different lengths to provide the tune you desire.
 Thread fishing line through two holes drilled in one end of each chime.
 The individual pipes are then tied to a wooden base.
 Use fishing line to hang the chime from the ceiling, soffit or tree limb.
 When the wind blows, you will be serenaded by the sweet sounds.

 Polished Concrete Table

 If you want a tabletop that’s elegant enough for any indoor setting and tough enough to withstand outdoor weather, you’ve found it.
 Tables similar to this one sell for hundreds at garden centers and outdoor furniture stores.
 But you can make one yourself for much less.
 And, this project is simple enough for even beginning woodworkers to tackle.